 In both cases, however, the most characteristic symptoms are fever, chills, sweating, nausea, vomiting, malaise; low back and pelvic pain in the abdomen and back; urgency and pain (dysuria) to urinate, sign of pus (pyuria) and blood (hematuria) in the urine, which becomes cloudy and has an unpleasant odor.

 The diagnosis of pyelonephritis considers the set of symptoms, especially the occurrence of high fever, chills and low back pain, as well as the clinical examination of the patient.
 Laboratory tests, such as complete blood count, type I urine and antibiogram urine culture, are useful to confirm the presence of the infection, identify the infectious agent and guide the therapeutic approach.

 Imaging tests – computed tomography, ultrasound, and magnetic resonance imaging – are reserved to identify structural or anatomical abnormalities in the urinary system that pose an increased risk of severe kidney disease.

-It is always important to establish the differential diagnosis with diseases that may have symptoms similar to those of pyelonephritis.
+It is always important to establish a differential diagnosis with diseases that may have symptoms similar to those of pyelonephritis.
 These include pelvic inflammatory disease, cholecystitis ( gallbladder inflammation ), appendicitis (vermiform appendix inflammation), and acute pancreatitis (inflammation of the pancreas ).

 Pyelonephritis has a cure.
 Kidney infection treatment in Delhi with broad-spectrum antibiotics should begin as soon as the possibility of kidney infection is raised.
-The goal is to prevent the infectious agent from causing permanent damage to these organs or spreading the infection throughout the body, leading to multiple organ failure.
+The goal is to prevent the infectious agent from causing permanent damage to these organs or spreading the infection throughout the body, leading to multiple organ failures.